This post may contain affiliate links. Please read our disclosure.

 Those living with diabetes may prefer to opt for open-toe socks, as they make examining your toes for cuts, sores, or color changes easier.

 As mentioned above, compression socks are available in various heights.
-You may need crew socks, below the knee, or thigh-high ones depending on your symptoms.
+You may need crew socks, below-the-knee, or thigh-high ones depending on your symptoms.

 If your neuropathy symptoms include muscle aches, you may prefer knee-high or over-the-calf socks, as these will apply pressure around the lower leg.
 Your doctor will be able to tell you which is the best sock length for you.